SAS

 Launching SAS Programs in Our STAT Courses...

 For efficiency purposes, you may sometimes find a 'Launch SAS' button to download the relevant SAS program and open it automatically using the SAS application installed on your local computer.
-Or, you might be simply be presented with a link to the SAS program file.
+Or, you might simply be presented with a link to the SAS program file.

 Configuring your browser so that downloads open your SAS application automatically

 The process of installing SAS on your local computer involves specifying and registering with your Windows operating system all of the file types that SAS will use within the SAS application.
-As a result, for example, Windows will place SAS specific icons where SAS files that have the '.sas' file extension are listed.
+As a result, for example, Windows will place SAS-specific icons where SAS files that have the '.sas' file extension are listed.

 The browser that you are using to display the lesson pages should also be able to distinguish these file types as well.
 The first time that you click on a link and begins downloading a file type that your computer or browser does not recognize, a dialog box will appear that will ask you whether you want to Open the file with a specific application, Save the file to a location on your computer, or cancel the download.
 Be sure to select the option for opening all files that have the file extension '.sas' with your SAS application.
 This involves finding and selecting the SAS program through this dialog box.
 Once this configuration is set, any time you click on a link that is a SAS file having a '.sas' extension, it will automatically launch SAS (if it isn't open already) and then open the program within the Program Editor window of your SAS application.